 This pumpkin muffin recipe truly is as easy as it comes!
 Everything is dumped into a blender and pureed until mixed, and from start to taking your first bite, made in less than 30-minutes!
 These muffins are a favorite fall treat, as they are perfectly spiced and have a delightful pumpkin to chocolate ratio.

 Since this recipe uses oat flour (made from blending rolled oats), it is naturally gluten free, but also means it is a chewier and slightly denser muffin, while still being moist, tender and delicious.

-With fall is officially here and we have been finally seeing a few cool(er) days, I’ve been loving these Pumpkin Chocolate Chip Blender Muffins paired with the Swiss Miss Café Blends Caramel Macchiato for my afternoon treat; but they would be equally as delicious with the Swiss Miss Café Blends Mocha!
+With fall is officially here and we have been finally seeing a few cool(er) days, I’ve been loving these Pumpkin Chocolate Chip Blender Muffins paired with a Caramel Macchiato for my afternoon treat; but they would be equally as delicious with some hot chocolate!

 What is your favorite fall treat?
 Please share in the comments below!

 Helpful Pumpkin Chocolate Chip Blender Muffins baking tips and information:

 How to prevent Pumpkin Chocolate Chip Blender Muffins from sticking to the pan:

 Since these muffins have no added butter or oil, it is super important to generously spray the muffin tin and/or muffin tin liners to prevent the muffins from sticking to the paper and/or pan.